kubedb/docs/docs/guides/postgres/tde/guide/index.md

 ## Rotate the principal key

-The principal key wraps the per relation internal keys, so rotating it does not rewrite any data and needs no restart.
+The principal key wraps the per-relation internal keys, so rotating it does not rewrite any data and needs no restart.
 Use a `RotatePrincipalKey` `PostgresOpsRequest`: